raffles-interact/interapp/README.md

 6. Run ``make run``.
 Everything should be working.
 Check that the server is running on ``interapp-backend`` and ``interapp-frontend``.

+7. Go back to http://localhost:9001 and set the bucket created to public.

-7. (Optional) To give yourself all the permissions on the website, ssh into the ``interapp-postgres`` container and run an SQL query that gives your account permissions from 0 - 6.
+8. (Optional) To give yourself all the permissions on the website, ssh into the ``interapp-postgres`` container and run an SQL query that gives your account permissions from 0 - 6.

 ### Running